November 4, 2019

 Even though Essure is no longer sold in the U.S., the FDA expects Bayer to meet its mandated postmarket obligations concerning this device, which includes two ongoing post-approval studies.

 Both ongoing studies are conditions of approval for premarket application supplements in support of labeling modifications.
-Details on the study protocols and status are posted on the Post-Approval Study Status web page.
+Details on the study protocols, status and interim results are posted on the Post-Approval Study Status web page.

 As part of examining safety concerns about Essure raised by patients and cited in Medical Device Reports (MDRs), the FDA convened a meeting of the Obstetrics and Gynecology Devices Panel of the Medical Devices Advisory Committee on September 24, 2015 to: